top of page

 David Mitzenmacher

 David earned a Bachelor of Arts in Biblical Studies from Spurgeon College and a Master of Divinity from Midwestern Baptist Theological Seminary.
 He is currently pursuing a PhD in Christian Ethics and Public Theology at the Southern Baptist Theological Seminary, studying under Dr. Andrew T. Walker.
-David's dissertation research works towards a confessional reformed Baptist retrieval of the Natural Law.
+David's dissertation research seeks to develop a distinctly confessional Baptist account of natural law grounded in the Second London Baptist Confession of Faith

 Books